laravel/docs/passport.md

         Passport::routes();

         Passport::cookie('custom_name');
-        Passport::ignoreCsrfToken();
     }

-> {note} If you are using a different JavaScript framework, you should make sure it is configured to send the `X-CSRF-TOKEN` and `X-Requested-With` headers with every outgoing request.
+#### CSRF Protection

+When using this method of authentication, the default Laravel JavaScript scaffolding instructs Axios to always send the `X-CSRF-TOKEN` and `X-Requested-With` headers.
+However, you should be sure to include your CSRF token in a [HTML meta tag](/docs/{{version}}/csrf#csrf-x-csrf-token):

+    window.axios.defaults.headers.common = {
+        'X-Requested-With': 'XMLHttpRequest',
+    };

 <a name="events"></a>
 ## Events